0xMiya/Guides/Configs/README_dwm.md

 ## slstatus

 Slstatus takes up a lot of cpu, on a weaker computer you may want to search for a resource friendlier alternative.

-Make sure to install "aur/nerd-fonts-complete" for slstatus to work.